IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 A few days after the second visit Ms. Williams is forced again in the emergency room.
 Other test are performed and the medical report is updated in the EHR and a new notification is sent to the mobile DHR used by Dr. Rooney and the new update are retrieved.

 During the third visit Ms. Williams decides that a different medic will take charge of her therapy.
-Therefore Dr. Rooney closes the position on his mobile DHR and the subscription to the EHR is deleted.
+Therefore Dr. Rooney closes the position for Ms Williams on his mobile DHR and the subscription to the EHR is deleted.

-##### 1:XX.4.2.2.2 Document Subscription for Mobile Device in MHDS Environment using Folder Subscription Process Flow
+##### 1:XX.4.2.2.2 Document Subscription for mobile application in MHDS Environment using Folder Subscription Process Flow

 <div>
 {%include usecase2-processflow.svg%}
 </div>
 <br clear="all">

-Figure 1:XX.4.2.2-1: Document Subscription for Mobile Device in MHDS Environment using Folder Subscription in DSUBm
+Figure 1:XX.4.2.2.2-2: Document Subscription for mobile application in MHDS Environment using Folder Subscription in DSUBm

 **Pre-conditions**:

 The assumption is that systems share the information in a MHDS Environment.
+The national EHR of a patient is maintained thanks the implementation of a MHDS Registry and it is grouped by the Mobile Notification Publisher/Mobile Notification Broker.
+The sistems share and retrive the docuemnts by implementing MHD Document Source and/or MHD Docuemnt Consumer.

 **Main Flow**:

-1. During the first visit the mobile DHR application performs a folder subscription to the EHR and the therapy A is prescribed to Mr. Williams. ([ITI-Y1] Mobile Subscription )
+1. During the first visit the mobile DHR application performs a folder subscription to the EHR and the therapy A is prescribed to Mr. Williams. ([ITI-Y1] Mobile Subscription)
 2. After some days during an emergency a blood test analysis is performed on Mr. Williams  and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
 3. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-Y2] Mobile Publish)
 4. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-Y3] Mobile Notify)
-5. When the DHR receives the notification the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER.
+5. When the DHR receives the notification the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is update.
 6. After some days during the second visit the Dr. Rooney use the updated clinical data to adjust the therapy from A to B.
 7. After some days during an emergency event other analysis are performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
 8. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-Y2] Mobile Publish)
 9. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-Y3] Mobile Notify)
-10. When the DHR receives the notification the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER.
+10. When the DHR receives the notification the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is update.
 11. During the third visit the mobile DHR search the subscription performed on the folder present on the EHR. ([ITI-Y4] Mobile Subscription Search)
 12. The mobile DHR deletes the folder subscription. ([ITI-Y1] Mobile Subscription.)

 #### 1:XX.4.2.3 Use Case \#3: Document Subscription for Mobile Device in XDS on FHIR Environment

-The availability of a specific document for a Patient is notified in a mobile device.
+The availability of a specific document for a Patient, shared in an XDS on FHIR infrastructure, is notified in his personal mobile device.

 ##### 1:XX.4.2.3.1 Document Subscription for Mobile Device in XDS on FHIR Environment Use Case Description